QuickJAB/OnlineGameEngine/README.md

 This will clone and build the external libraries (SDL3, SDL_ttf, ENet) and generate the project files.

 Build the projects
 On Windows:

 Open the generated .sln file in Visual Studio 2022 and build the solution.

 On Linux:
-Run:

 bash
 Copy
 Edit
 make
 Notes
-Ensure premake5, cmake, Git, and a C++17 compiler are installed and available in your system PATH.
+Ensure premake5, cmake, git, and a C++17 compiler are installed and available in your system PATH.

 The build targets 64-bit platforms only.